niklasbuschmann/contrast/README.md

 I'm the co-creator of **[Shipped Brain](http://shippedbrain.com)**, an E2E ML platform for easy model deployment, discovery and serving.
 I also like to code in **[Rust](https://www.rust-lang.org/)** 🦀 and build fast advanced analytic (AA) tools.

 I like developing core modules and tools for machine learning that businesses and practitioners can leverage, solving business problems with AI and employ MLOps.
-I lean towards streaming/real time systems and applied ML in quantitative finance and B2B.
+I lean towards streaming/real time systems, deep learning and applied ML.

 ## Experience